-• Must register the Merchant, Submerchant, or other entity with Mastercard as described in section 9.2 and this section 9.4.5.
+• Must register the Merchant, Sponsored Merchant, or other entity with Mastercard as described in section 9.2 and this section 9.4.5 (including any U.S. Region Merchant proposing to conduct Gaming Payment Transactions).

-To register a Merchant, Submerchant, or other entity, the Acquirer must demonstrate that an adequate due diligence review was conducted by providing the following items via email to Mastercard at high_risk_merchant@mastercard.com as part of the registration process (herein, all references to a Merchant also apply to a Submerchant or other entity):
+To register a Merchant, Sponsored Merchant, or other entity, the Acquirer must demonstrate that an adequate due diligence review was conducted by providing the following items via email to Mastercard at specialty_merchant_registration@mastercard.com as part of the registration process (herein, all references to a Merchant also apply to a Sponsored Merchant or other entity):

 - 1. Evidence of legal authority.
 The Acquirer must provide: - a copy of the Merchant's license (or similar document), if any, issued by the appropriate governmental (for example, state or tribal) authority, that expressly authorizes the Merchant to conduct the particular type of skill game(s) for which it wishes to accept Cards as payment for entry fees; and - any law applicable to the Merchant that permits the conduct of skill games. - 2.
 Legal opinion.
 The Acquirer must obtain a reasoned legal opinion, addressed to the Acquirer, from a private sector U.S. lawyer or U.S. law firm.
-The legal opinion must: - identify all relevant laws that address the conduct of skill games (e.g., antigambling laws that provide an exemption for skill games) and other laws applicable to the Merchant's skill games activities; - identify all relevant laws that address the participation in skill games and other laws applicable to Cardholders permitted by the Merchant to participate in skill games with the Merchant; and - demonstrate that the Merchant's and Cardholders' skill games and payment activities comply at all times with any laws identified above.
+The legal opinion must: - identify all relevant laws that address the conduct of skill games (e.g., anti-gambling laws that provide an exemption for skill games) and other laws applicable to the Merchant's skill games activities; - identify all relevant laws that address the participation in skill games and other laws applicable to Cardholders permitted by the Merchant to participate in skill games with the Merchant; and - demonstrate that the Merchant's and Cardholders' skill games and payment activities comply at all times with any laws identified above.